When to start training your retriever to hunt

 Force fetch is a controversial topic, but as a retriever trainer for over 30 years I can attest to the importance of the process.
 The force fetch process gives you, the dog’s owner, the ability to enforce a FETCH command, something you cannot do without going through the process.
 Learn more about force fetch in this post.

 Lastly, force fetch will clean up mouth and delivery problems you might be having with your dog.
-If your dog is dropping the bumper and not delivering it to hand, force fetch will fix that problem.
+If your dog is dropping the bumper on return and not delivering it to hand, force fetch will fix that problem.

 Retrieving with a 7–11-month-old dog